 Type of Support

-Encapsulation bras work similarly to a standard bra in that there are individual cups for each breast to lock down movement.
+Encapsulation bras have individual cups for each breast to lock down movement, similar to a standard bra.

-In addition to the overall structure of the bra itself, support can also come in the form of adjustment features such as chest strap clasps and shoulder straps that can be tightened.
-This allows the wearer to lift and cinch the chest rather than just relying on the support of the front and cups.
+In addition to the overall structure of the bra itself, support can also come in the form of adjustment features such as chest strap clasps and tightened shoulder straps.
+These features allow the wearer to lift and cinch the chest rather than just relying on the support of the front and cups.

-Depending on the size and morphology of each wearer’s chest, breasts have different ranges of movement.
+Breasts have different ranges of movement depending on the size and morphology of each wearer’s chest.
 While smaller breasts may move just a bit up and down, bigger busts move in multiple directions, putting extra strain on the back.
 As a result, most larger-breasted people find encapsulation bras much more comfortable.

 Best Sports Bra for Running - running on Pikes Peak